EpiCompBio/welcome/comp_bio_pipeline_approach.rst

 ######################################################

 Python_:

 	Python is a popular, well-supported, general programming language which is flexible, powerful and readable.
 A great choice overall for beginners.
 It can serve as the glue for pipelines even if many scripts and programs are in other languages.
 Ruby, Perl and others are largely equivalent.
-There are dozens of online source for learning and a very active community:
+There are dozens of online source for learning and a very active community.

 .. _Python: https://www.python.org/